boblord14/ds2-inventory-cleaner/README.md

 ## Latest Release
 Executable: [v1.0](https://github.com/boblord14/Dark-Souls-2-SotFS-CT-Bob-Edition/releases/latest)
+Dependencies: KERNEL32.dll- This is included with all modern windows installations.
+Don't worry about not having this.
+You definitely have it.
 Game: App ver.
 1.03 | Calibrations 2.02
 Scholar of the First Sin only.
 Vanilla DS2 is not supported.